 For more information on the Preserve, visit the Nature Trust's website by clicking on the following link:

 Main Street Park is the heart of our community celebrations.
-Most community events are hosted from the Park, weather permitting, including Canada Day Celebrations, Fog Festival Concerts and Fireworks and Santa Claus on Christmas Eve.
+Most community events are hosted from the Park, weather permitting, including Multicultural Day Celebrations, Canada Day Celebrations, Fog Festival Concerts, Fireworks and Santa Claus on Christmas Eve.
 With washroom facilities, a bandstand and electricity, this is a great spot to host a function and is typically free of charge.
 Please contact the Municipal Office for more information; we love to see the park in use.

 Mill Brook Park is located on the bank of Mill Brook and in the area of the first sawmill that was built in Blacks Harbour in 1930.
-This site features sheltered picnic tables and is a busy spot with residents and tourists alike.
-This is a great spot to have a picnic lunch on your way to Grand Manan.
+This site features sheltered picnic tables and is a busy spot with residents and tourists.
+This is a great spot to have a picnic lunch.